Skip to page content

 You may notice some weight gain during the first few weeks following surgery this is because you are less active.
 Hysterectomy itself does not cause weight gain.

 You may have some light vaginal bleeding (spotting) for up to 6 weeks after the surgery, this is normal.
+If the bleeding becomes heavy, has a bad smell or if you are concerned, please contact your GP.
+We advise you not to use tampons but to wear sanitary pads.

-Returning to normal
+Recovery and returning to normal

+You may feel more tired in the weeks following your surgery if you do too much.
 You may also experience a slight aching discomfort at the wound sites.
-In some cases, this can carry on for some months after the surgery.
-Most women are able to resume normal activity in terms of exercise and daily tasks within 4 to 8 weeks.
+In some cases, this can carry on for some months after the surgery but most women are able to resume light activities within the first few days after TLH.

 When can I go back to work?